Resolving Degeneracies in Complex $\mathbb{R}\times S^3$ and $\theta$-KSW: complexification and Type-1 degeneracies

 for the case of type-1 degeneracies.
 From Eq. (\ref{eq:type1_grot_qm}), we observe that the presence of non-zero $\epsilon$ introduces an extra phase given by

-This implies, that for any two background saddles ($N_\sigma^{(q)}$) which are connected via overlapping flow-lines have same $H(N_\sigma^{(q)})$ (type-1 degeneracy); however, $h(N_\sigma^{(q)})$ is always different at these saddles by the definition.
-In the presence of complex deformation, $H^\epsilon (N_\sigma^{(q)})$ which is given in eq. (\ref{eq:phasetype1}) is then different for these saddles, thereby leading to type-1 degeneracy resolution due to complex deformations.
+For any two background saddles ($N_\sigma^{(q)}$) which are connected via overlapping flow-lines have same $H(N_\sigma^{(q)})$ (type-1 degeneracy); however, $h(N_\sigma^{(q)})$ is always different at these saddles by the definition.
+This implies, in the presence of complex deformation, $H^\epsilon (N_\sigma^{(q)})$ which is given in eq. (\ref{eq:phasetype1}) is then different for these saddles, thereby leading to type-1 degeneracy resolution due to complex deformations.